Georgia Campus - Philadelphia College of Osteopathic Medicine

 Five-year dual degree online program with Saint Joseph's University.

-Our two-year biomedical sciences program leads to an MS in one of the following concentrations: non-thesis, research, forensic biology, organizational leadership, public health, or geriatrics.
+Our two-year biomedical sciences program leads to an MS in one of the following concentrations: non-thesis, research, forensic biology, organizational leadership, public health, geriatrics, medical simulation and neuro-behavioral science.

 International Medicine Programs